On Comparative Glossaries

 Research Team

-This Comparative Mantiq Glossary project is led by Dr. Aaron Spevack and is a project of the American Society of Islamic Philosophy and Theology which is housed at Brandeis University and funded by a grant from the Templeton Foundation.
+This Comparative Glossaries project is led by Dr. Aaron Spevack and is a project of the American Society of Islamic Philosophy and Theology which is housed at Brandeis University and funded by a grant from the Templeton Foundation.
 The Harvard Division of Continuing Education also supported a Faculty Aide position intended to give students an opportunity to work collaboratively with a Harvard affiliated professor.
-Alison Jacques, while a Master’s in Religion candidate in the Harvard Extension School, worked as a research assistant to Dr. Spevack and carried out production of and research on the glossary.
-Dr. Muhammad Hozein entered the Arabic terms, and Scott Doolin connected Arabic terms to Jacques Maritain’s scholastic nomenclature.
+Alison Jacques, while a Master’s in Religion candidate in the Harvard Extension School, worked as a research assistant to Dr. Spevack and carried out production of and research on the Comparative Logic (Mantiq) glossary.
+Dr. Muhammad Hozein entered the Arabic terms for the logic glossary, and Scott Doolin connected Arabic terms to Jacques Maritain’s scholastic nomenclature.
 Marwan Tayyan and Justin Poe joined the team in 2022 as Research Specialists housed at Brandeis University and funded by a new grant from the Templeton Foundation.
 They expanded the scope of authors and glossaries included and also thoroughly edited the Arabic text, English transliterations, and disambiguated some of the entries.
-Dr. Spevack has been a Visiting Scholar in Harvard’s Near Eastern Languages and Civilizations, and is currently a Senior Research Associate in Brandeis University’s Near Eastern and Judaic Studies where he serves as Primary Investigator on the ASIPT project.
-He is also the Brandeis Muslim Chaplain in the Center for Spiritual Life and teaches courses in the Harvard Summer and Extension Schools.
+They also produced the Comparative Rhetoric (Balāgha), Disputation (Munāẓara), and Grammar/Syntax (Naḥw) and Morphology (Ṣarf) Glossaries.